topebawa/LibraryManagementSystem/README.md

 **Note:**
-Sample books(string) are seeded automatically on first run.
+Sample books (strings) are seeded automatically on the first run.